 If you were a certain age in the late 1990s, you may remember Deep Blue Sea.
 Released in the summer of 1999, the Renny Harlin-directed shark thriller was a modest box office hit earning just over $73 million on a $60 million budget.
 Its premise of genetic experiments creating intelligent killer sharks made for delightfully silly B-movie summer fun.
-In spite of these obvious B-movie roots, the original Deep Blue Sea reeled in an impressive cast that included Samuel L. Jackson, Thomas Jane, Stellan Skarsgard, Michael Rapaport, and LL Cool J. Fans of the original will also attest to the fact that Deep Blue Sea has the best shark kill scene in film history.
+In spite of these obvious B-movie roots, Deep Blue Sea reeled in an impressive cast.
+Harlin managed to get Samuel L. Jackson, Thomas Jane, Stellan Skarsgard, Michael Rapaport, and LL Cool J. Fans will also attest to the fact that Deep Blue Sea has the best shark kill scene … ever.

-Now nearly 20 years later, Warner Bros Home Entertainment and SyFy have partnered to distribute what they’re calling a sequel, Deep Blue Sea 2.
-Directed by Darin Scott, who has made a handful of direct-to-video films and starring no one recognizable, the sequel was released on April 17 across several streaming platforms.
+Nearly 20 years later, Warner Bros Home Entertainment and SyFy have partnered to distribute a sequel, Deep Blue Sea 2.
+Directed by Darin Scott, who has made a handful of direct-to-video films and starring no one recognizable, the sequel was released on April 17 on several streaming platforms.

 First, Deep Blue Sea 2 (DBS2) is NOT a sequel; it is a straight-up remake of the original Deep Blue Sea.
 Like its predecessor, DBS2 is set on a remote ocean under-water research facility funded by scientist and billionaire, Carl Durant.
-Fearful that the human race is being slowly replaced by Artificial Intelligence (AI), Durant is funding genetic experiments on sharks in an effort to develop a means to expand human intelligence.
+Fearful that the human race is being slowly replaced by Artificial Intelligence (AI), Durant is funding genetic experiments on sharks.
+See Durant believes that these experiments will expand human intelligence.
 A side-effect of Durant’s unethical studies is an unexpected increase in the sharks’ intelligence.
-Following the arrival of shark expert and conservationist Misty Calhoun, ‘Bella’ and the other sharks rebel, trapping the science team in the flooding lab.
+Following the arrival of shark expert and conservationist Misty Calhoun, ‘Bella’ and the other sharks rebel.
+Now the research team finds themselves trapped in the flooding lab.

 If It Worked Once …

-If the above synopsis sounds familiar that’s because the ‘sequel’ follows all the same basic plot points of Deep Blue Sea like a connect-the-dots colouring book.
-Any changes introduced to the story by the three credited writers are largely superficial.
-For example, instead of mako sharks, the ‘sequel’ uses bull sharks, which Calhoun assures us are far more aggressive than most breeds of sharks.
-This pretty much represents the extent of originality in DBS2.
+If the story sounds familiar that’s because the ‘sequel’ follows the same basic plot of Deep Blue Sea.
+You can think of the sequel like a connect-the-dots colouring book.
+Three writers are credited with the story.
+Inexplicably, the writers struggled to introduce anything beyond superficial changes.
+Instead of mako sharks, the ‘sequel’ uses bull sharks.
+Shark conservationist Calhoun repeatedly assures us bull sharks are far more aggressive than most sharks.
+This pretty much represents the extent of Deep Blue Sea 2’s originality.

-It’s too bad because the film’s opening scene offers some promise that director Darin Scott and company can introduce just enough wrinkles to the formula to justify the sequel’s existence.
+It’s too bad because the opening scene offers some promise.
+Director Darin Scott shows some flair in those first few minutes that almost justify the sequel’s existence.
 After escaping the research facility, the smart sharks attack illegal shark fin fishermen rather than a boat of partying teens.
-It’s a nice moment of poetic justice.
-Scott even manages to build a little suspense here and suggests that DBS2 will have some fun dark humour.
+It’s a nice moment of poetic justice that promises some dark humour.
+Scott even manages to build a little suspense here.
 Sadly, it’s all downhill from this point onward.
-While there are a few delightful scenes of shark mayhem, including an admittedly clever twist on Jackson’s death scene from the original film, most of DBS2 registers as a dull rehash.
+There are a few delightful scenes of shark mayhem.
+One scene even puts an admittedly clever twist on Samuel L. Jackson’s death scene from the original.
+Most of Deep Blue Sea 2 though registers as a dull rehash.

 Odd Story Direction Undermines the Film’s Selling Point